What is reactive arthropathy?

 Reactive arthropathy describes the inflammation of joints following an infection usually involving the gastrointestinal or urogenital tracts [1–3].
 Symptoms of arthritis typically begin a few weeks after the initial infection and may persist for several months to a year.
 Microorganisms cannot be cultured from the joints in reactive arthropathy as the infection occurs elsewhere in the body, distinguishing this from septic arthritis .

 Reactive arthropathy is also known as reactive arthritis.
-Reactive arthropathy associated with inflammation of the bladder outflow tract (urethritis) and the eyes (conjunctivitis) was formerly termed Reiter disease or Reiter syndrome .
+The triad of reactive arthropathy associated with inflammation of the bladder outflow tract (urethritis) and the eyes (conjunctivitis) was formerly termed Reiter disease or Reiter syndrome and is commonly associated with mucocutaneous changes.

 Reactive arthropathy may also be associated with skin changes and lesions of the mucous membranes .